Britain's FTSE 100 climbs higher as Glencore gains

 In a filing to the Hong Kong and London stock exchanges, Glencore said it knew of no reason for the share movements.

-However, the FTSE 100 is up 6 percent from lows last week, with some believing that the recent falls were overdone.

-"Our view is that this is a case of hypochondria.
-The developed world in particular is pretty well inoculated against any contagion that might spread to the markets from an ailing Chinese economy," Alan Higgins, UK chief investment officer at Coutts, said in a note.
+"[The FTSE] still seems to be rising mainly on the back of the fact that commodity prices seem to be stabilising," said Brenda Kelly, head analyst at London Capital Group.
+In addition, weak U.S. jobs data last Friday might keep interest rates lower for longer, she said.

-Outsourcing company Xchanging soared around 50 percent after saying that it had received separate takeover proposals in recent months from British peer Capita and U.S.-based private equity firm Apollo Global Management LLC.
+Outsourcing company Xchanging soared 50.8 percent after saying that it had received separate takeover proposals in recent months from British peer Capita and U.S.-based private equity firm Apollo Global Management LLC.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan